-A foreign key is a field (or collection of fields) in one table that uniquely identifies a row of another table, establishing a link between them.
+Correct Answer: A foreign key is a field in one table that links to a primary key in another table.

 Step 1: Understand that a database is like a collection of tables, similar to a spreadsheet with rows and columns.